 Not only is there a massive difference in the snow conditions across different weather, but snow itself can fall and form into four different types of crystals.

-Hoarfrost: When ice crystals fall onto a surface (branches, leaves, etc) that has a lower temperature than the surrounding atmosphere, the crystal rapidly freeze into a solid-state into beautiful unique shapes.
+When ice crystals fall onto a surface (branches, leaves, etc) that has a lower temperature than the surrounding atmosphere, the crystal rapidly freezes into a solid state with beautiful unique shapes.

 Research help from livelearn.ca